 On our return journey back to Melbourne, I enjoyed the vegetarian main meal of fresh tagliatelle with slow roasted vegetable ragout, basil and fresh parmesan.
 The pasta was cooked perfectly al dente, with me musing if the pasta chef would consider coming back to our apartment to teach us his pasta cooking skills!

 Again, it was filling but a light meal after eating so much great food during our trip to Tasmania.

 What are the cabins like onboard the Spirit of Tasmania?

 By the time we had finished dessert both of us were ready to curl up in our twin cabins with ensuite for a good nights sleep.
 While I’ve slept onboard a ship before, Vickie was a little nervous about sleeping on the ship worried that she might get seasickness.
 When I spoke to her in the morning she said she felt fine but was glad that she was prepared just in case.

 The cabins offer a comfortable space to relax and sleep with a small ensuite with shower, desk and power sockets for charging.
 One thing that would be nice to see in the future is small TV’s in the cabins in case you don’t want to sit in the lounge, though the Deluxe Cabins already offer this feature.

-On the way back from dinner on the way over we had really bad weather and I found myself swaying a little as I walked and woke up as the ship rocked heavily once or twice, but on the return journey I slept through a steady journey the whole way home and woke up refreshed and ready to watch the sun rise as we docked in Port Melbourne.
+On the way back from dinner on the way over we had really bad weather (we were travelling in late autumn) and I found myself swaying a little as I walked.
+It was on this journey that I also woke up in the middle of the night as the ship rocked heavily once or twice.
+On the return journey, I slept through undisturbed the whole way home and woke up refreshed and ready to watch the sunrise as we docked in Port Melbourne.